2MuchLag4you/vscode-template-manager/README.md

     'Files: New File Template'        -   to create a new blank file template.
     'Files: New Template from file'   -   to create a new template from the current active file.
     'Files: Edit File Template'       -   to edit any existing template.
+    'Files: Remove a File Template'   -   to remove a file template.

 ## Template Variables
 * Configurable: